pyrsia/pyrsia/installers/windows/Readme_service.txt

 To uninstall the Pyrsia software:

+- Press Win+R, type `cmd` and press Ctrl+Shift+Enter to open a command prompt with admin rights.

+- Type:
+> nssm stop PyrsiaService
+> nssm remove PyrsiaService confirm

 - Uninstall via Settings->Apps & features->Pyrsia, and press Uninstall

-- Remove C:\Pyrsia folder (as it might contain some files created by the service)
+- Remove C:\Pyrsia folder (as it still contains some files created by the service)

+- Uninstall NSSM, if needed:

+> scoop uninstall nssm

+- Uninstall Scoop, if needed:

+> scoop uninstall scoop